-Note: From 11:59pm 30 April 2022, the Nau Mai Rā travel pass will no longer be legally accepted as a valid entry into New Zealand.
+Note: The Nau Mai Rā travel pass is no longer be legally accepted as a valid entry into New Zealand.
 Airlines must no longer accept Nau Mai Rā travel pass at check in.

 Important: The NZTD Traveller Pass should not be confused with the NZeTA (New Zealand Electronic Travel Authority).
 Some visitors and transit passengers can travel to New Zealand without a visa if they get an NZeTA.
 A person travelling on an NZeTA will also need a NZTD Traveller Pass.